KatieNinkSmith/Toddler_Words_Frontend/README.md

 The word written out.
 A corresponding image or color.
 A button to play the audio for the word (default audio is pulled from the API: Dictionary API).
-Customization: Users can add their own words, images, and audio to enrich the learning experience, though the feature is currently being debugged for proper file-saving functionality.
+Customization: Users can add their own words, images, and audio to enrich the learning experience, though the feature is currently being debugged for proper image-saving functionality.

 # Future Plans

 **Alphabet:** Plans to include the alphabet with audio, though the file-saving issue must be resolved first.
-**Bug Fixes:** Work is underway to correct the file-saving function for uploaded audio files.
+**Bug Fixes:** Work is underway to correct the image-saving function for uploaded audio files.

 # Inspiration